WPManageNinja/paymattic-docs/docs/form-editor/simple-form-templates.md

 ---
-title: "How to Create WordPress Donation Form with Simple Form Templates?"
+title: "Create WordPress Donation Form with Simple Form Templates"
 category: "Form Editor"
 ---

-# How to Create WordPress Donation Form with Simple Form Templates?
+# Create WordPress Donation Form with Simple Form Templates

 [Paymattic](https://paymattic.com/) offers the simplest form templates.
 Not everyone needs extensive customization.
 Everything you would require when creating a form is already there.
 This article will guide you through creating a **Form using a Pre-built Template** to collect donation payments.